 Customer engagement is critical to the success of your marketing efforts for complex products.
-Engaging with your audience can not only increase brand awareness and loyalty but also provide valuable feedback for refining your product and marketing strategies.
+Engaging with your audience can increase brand awareness and loyalty and provide valuable feedback for refining your product and marketing strategies.

 A. The importance of customer engagement